Slowthai & Mura Masa win Best Collaboration supported by Brixton Brewery at NME Awards 2020

-Slowthai and Mura Masa have won the award for Best Collaboration supported by Brixton Brewery at the NME Awards 2020 in London this evening (February 12).
+Slowthai and Mura Masa have won the Best Collaboration award supported by Brixton Brewery for ‘Deal Wiv It’ at the NME Awards 2020 in London this evening (February 12).

 Returning to the O2 Academy Brixton and hosted by Katherine Ryan and Julie Adenuga, the NME Awards celebrates the best of the last 12 months in music.
 See the full running list of winners so far here.